Streaming Data Pipelines: What Are They and How to Build One

 Before building the streaming data pipeline, you’ll need to transform, cleanse, validate, and write the data to make sure that it’s in the right format and that it’s useful.
 To build the streaming data pipeline, you’ll initialize the in-memory framework.
 Then, you’ll initialize the streaming context.

 Step three is to fetch the data from the streaming platform.
 Next, you’ll transform the data.
-The fifth step is to manage the pipeline to ensure everything is working as it’s supposed to.
+The fifth step is to manage the pipeline to ensure everything is working as intended.

 Streaming data pipelines represent a new frontier in business technology, one that allows you to maintain a competitive advantage and analyze large amounts of information in real time.
 The right tools enable you to build and maintain your streaming data pipeline and assure data accessibility across the enterprise.